kimdoyoung0319/calculator/README.md

 Calculator
 ---
-Small calculator program, written in C. Written to apply some knowledges about finite automata and AST(Abstract Syntax Tree).
+Small calculator REPL program, written in C. Capable of parsing and evaluating integer expressions with basic arithmetic operations.

+## Build

+To build, run `make` in the root directory.
+The output executable will be placed in `build`.